September 19, 2017

 If you are experiencing influenza symptoms (fever, muscle aches, congestion, cough, sore throat, fatigue), make an appointment to see your doctor, preferably within the first 2 days.
 Medication can be prescribed to help shorten the length of your illness, but it is most effective when given within the first 2 days of symptoms.

-Walk-in flu shots are available at Lancaster General Health Physicians’ offices.
+Schedule your flu shot at a Lancaster General Health Physicians’ office.